 The industrial market sector contributed 29% of 2016 revenues (51% in 2015).
-Though the uncertainty in the energy sector in western Canada has resulted in a reduction in the number and size of construction opportunities, it is expected that new projects, primarily in the midstream oil and gas market segment, will be available and we believe the Company is well positioned to pursue these opportunities, although competition is expected to remain strong, placing downward pressure on fees.

-Similarly, lower iron ore and commodity prices have resulted in a reduction in the number and size of construction opportunities for O'Connell in eastern Canada.
-Recently, however, there has been an increase in bidding activity in the gold, lithium and iron ore sectors though this has not translated into any significant wins for the Company, owing primarily to heavy price competition.
-The challenging economic environment related to resource development that has persisted since 2014 is not expected to change significantly in the near term.
-Although we continue to receive new contract awards in the industrial sector, the projects are smaller and shorter cycle in nature and have been secured at lower margins due to the increased level of competition.
+Though the uncertainty in the energy sector in western Canada has resulted in a reduction in the number and size of construction opportunities, it is expected that new projects primarily in the midstream oil and gas market segment will be available.
+The Company is well positioned to pursue these opportunities, although competition is expected to remain intense placing downward pressure on fees.
+Similarly, lower iron ore and commodity prices have resulted in a reduction in the number and size of construction opportunities for Bird Heavy Civil in eastern Canada in the past several years.
+More recently there has been an increase in bidding activity for mining related opportunities, although this has not translated into any significant wins for the Company owing primarily to heavy price competition.
+The challenging economic environment related to resource development that has persisted since 2014 is not expected to change significantly in 2017.
+While we continue to receive new contract awards in the industrial sector, the projects are smaller and shorter cycle in nature and have been secured at lower margins due to the increased level of competition.
 Accordingly, we expect the revenue and gross profits in this sector to continue to be under pressure in 2017.

 The retail and commercial sector contributed 15% of 2016 revenues (15% in 2015).
-The Company continues to secure new work in this market, although investment by private developers in many geographic regions appears to be measured due to slow growth and uncertain economic conditions.
+The Company continues to secure new work in this market.
+Investment by private developers in many geographic regions appears to be measured due to slow growth and uncertain economic conditions.
 While the Company is seeing an increase in mixed use condominium work for select clients in the greater Toronto area, the expectation is that the retail and commercial sector will remain relatively unchanged in 2017.